 The hook glistened menacingly in a ray of sunlight through an opening in the old barn roof.
 Being a city kid from a South St. Louis neighborhood and only eight years old at the time, finding myself unexpectedly confronted with Captain Hook’s country cousin alone in a barn admittedly gave me a jolt.
 A tall, gangly, somewhat seedy looking stranger with a hook for a hand!
 And a sword!
 Kid-sized imagination running wild, I instantly decided we already had enough bushel baskets.

 A haphazardly placed pitchfork clumsily knocked over as I tried to back unnoticed out of the barn broke the silence and announced my arrival.
 Hearing the unexpected clatter, he turned instantly and caught sight of me.
-To my horror, the hooked figure immediately leapt off the hay bales and in three quick steps was standing right in front of me.
+To my horror, the hooked figure immediately leaped off the hay bales and in three quick steps was standing right in front of me.
 I felt like a flightless Peter Pan without a sword to defend myself, and couldn’t have found a happy thought to fly away if it had been covered with candy corn and chocolate bars!

 “Haystack Harry!
 Happy — to meet ya!” he exclaimed, just short of a yell.

 Taken aback, I stammered the only thing that came to mind.
 “Wh – what?”
-Of course I had heard him.
+Of course, I had heard him.
 Neighbors two farms over had probably heard him.
 But in my imagined terror, hearing was not the same as understanding at the time.
 “Haystack Harry”, he said only a trifle more calmly.
 “That’s my name —Haystack Harry.
 And I am very glad — to meet you.”

 He passed what I then saw and later learned was only a large hay hook into his left hand, and then proceeded to thrust his right out towards me to shake hands.
 “What’s your name?” he asked deafeningly, his right hand extended out towards me at the full outstretched length of his arm.